-The Board of Directors of CPT Global Ltd (CPT Global) is responsible for the corporate governance of the group.
-The Board guides and monitors the business and affairs of CPT Global on behalf of the shareholders by whom they are elected and to whom they are accountable.
+The Board of Directors of CPT Global Ltd (CPT Global and the Company) is responsible for the corporate governance of the group.
+The Board guides and monitors the business and affairs of CPT Global on behalf of the shareholders of the Company by whom they are elected and to whom they are accountable.

-The format of the Corporate Governance Statement is based on the Australian Stock Exchange Corporate Governance Council's (the Council's) "Corporate Governance Principals and Recommendations" 4th Edition (the Recommendations).
-In accordance with the Council's recommendations, the Corporate Governance Statement must contain certain specific information and must disclose the extent to which the company has followed the guidelines during the period.
-Where a recommendation has not been followed, that fact is disclosed, together with the reasons for the departure.
+The format of the Corporate Governance Statement is based on the Australian Stock Exchange Corporate Governance Council's (the Council's) Corporate Governance Principles and Recommendations, 4th Edition (the Recommendations).
+In accordance with the Council's Recommendations, the Corporate Governance Statement must include certain specific information and disclose the extent to which the Company has followed the guidelines during the period.
+Where a Recommendation has not been followed, that fact is disclosed together with the reasons for the departure.
+Unless otherwise indicated, the Company's corporate governance practices were in place for the financial year ended 30 June 2025 and remained in effect up to the date of signing the Directors' Report.

-CPT Global's Corporate Governance Statement is structured with reference to the Corporate Governance Council's principles and recommendations.
+CPT Global's Corporate Governance Statement is structured with reference to the Council's Recommendations.

-A summary of CPT Global's corporate governance policies and practices can be found at www.cptglobal.com/investor-centre/.
+A summary of CPT Global's corporate governance policies and practices can be found at https://cptglobal.com/investor-centre.